 My doctoral thesis concerns the seventeenth-century poet and politician, Andrew Marvell (1621-1678).

-I examine a series of connections between Marvell and privacy: firstly, his attitude towards authorship and print; secondly, his interest in private lives; and thirdly, how privacy became a theme within his writing.
-I explore the changing attitudes to privacy in the seventeenth century before identifying Marvell as an important witness to this ongoing cultural development of his age.
+I examine a series of connections between Marvell and privacy: his attitude towards authorship and print; his interest in private lives; and privacy as a theme in his writing.
+I explore the changing attitudes to privacy in the seventeenth century before identifying Marvell as an important witness to this ongoing development of his age.

-My work challenges the current critical insistence that seventeenth-century verse was written primarily for networking or preferment and that ‘publication’ of some form occurred almost invariably.
-It also contends that privacy was not an unequivocally positive pursuit for Marvell, as many would believe, but one filled with dissatisfaction and desolation.
-His lyric verse, like his political career, demonstrates an ongoing battle to persuade himself away from privacy as much as towards it.
+My work challenges current critical insistence that seventeenth-century verse was written primarily for networking or preferment and that ‘publication’ of some form occurred almost invariably.
+It also contends that privacy was not the unequivocally positive pursuit for Marvell that many would believe, but one filled with dissatisfaction and desolation.

 Examiners: Professor Nicholas McDowell and Dr Kate Loveman